ronled86/PDFusion/README.md

 ## License

-# PDFStudio
+# PDFusion

-PDFStudio is a modern PDF management and editing tool built with Electron, React, and TypeScript.
+PDFusion is a modern PDF management and editing tool built with Electron, React, and TypeScript.
 It provides features such as PDF viewing, annotation, OCR, redaction, and digital signatures in a user-friendly interface.

 ## Features
 - PDF viewing and navigation